-Prabhu, Karunakar, Anitha and Pradhan (2020) used recurrence quantification analysis to quantify gait parameters using SVM and probabilistic neural network (NN).
-Thirteen HC subjects and thirteen NDD patients were classified using these models with the Hill-climbing feature selection technique.
+Prabhu et al. (2020) used recurrence quantification analysis to quantify gait parameters using SVM and probabilistic neural network (NN).
+Thirteen HC subjects and 13 NDD patients were classified using these models with the Hill-climbing feature selection technique.
 The two-class accuracy ranged from 96% to 100%.
-Setiawan and Lin (2021a) presented an approach for identifying NDDs using a time-frequency (TF) spectrogram and deep learning (DL) NN features.
-They focused on the effectiveness of feature transformations from a one-dimensional (1D) vGRF signal into a 2D TF spectrogram, combined with principal component analysis (PCA) and convolutional NN (CNN) as a feature extractor for the classification of NDD patients, at which their model attained an accuracy of 87.97% through five-fold cross-validation (CV) and 97.42% through leave-one-out CV (LOOCV).
-In another study, Setiawan and Lin (2021b) used preprocessing, feature transformation, and classification processes, including dividing the vGRF signal into successive time windows, transforming it into a TF spectrogram using continuous wavelet transform (CWT), enhancing features with PCA, and employing CNNs for classification, wherein they achieved an accuracy of 96.52% using ResNet-50 in classifying PD severity levels.
+Setiawan and Lin (2021a) efficient treatment planning, and monitoring of disease progression.
+The detection algorithm comprises a preprocessing process, a feature transformation process, and a classification process.
+In the preprocessing process, the five-minute vGRF signal was divided into 10, 30, and 60 s successive time windows.
+In the feature transformation process, the time-domain vGRF signal was modified into a time-frequency spectrogram using a CWT presented an approach for identifying NDDs using a time-frequency (TF) spectrogram and deep learning (DL) NN features.
+They focused on the effectiveness of feature transformations from a 1-dimensional (1D) vGRF signal into a 2D TF spectrogram, combined with principal component analysis (PCA) and convolutional NN (CNN) as a feature extractor for the classification of NDD patients, at which their model attained an accuracy of 87.97% through 5-fold crossvalidation (CV) and 97.42% through leave-one-out CV (LOOCV).
+In another study, Setiawan and Lin (2021b) which are subjective and can be inaccurate.
+These techniques are not very reliable, particularly in the early stages of the disease.
+A novel detection and severity classification algorithm using deep learning approaches was developed in this research to classify the PD severity level based on vGRF (vGRF used preprocessing, feature transformation, and classification processes, including dividing the vGRF signal into successive time windows, transforming it into a TF spectrogram using continuous wavelet transform (CWT), enhancing features with PCA, and employing CNNs for classification, wherein they achieved an accuracy of 96.52% using ResNet-50 in classifying PD severity levels.

-Erdaş, Sümer and Kibaroğlu (2021) proposed two new models which first detect NDDs by converting GRF to 2D quick-response (QR) code images, based on convolutional long short-term memory (ConvLSTM) and then three-dimensional (3D) tensors extracted with ConvLSTM fed to 3D CNN to classify three NDDs.
-Their model was accurate by 95.73% in classifying NDDs and HC through the ten-fold CV.
-Lin, Wen and Setiawan (2020) used recurrence plot (RP) image feature extraction to improve the accuracy of NDD diagnosis.
+Erdaş et al. (2021) proposed two new models which first detect NDDs by converting GRF to 2D quick-response (QR) code images based on convolutional long short-term memory (ConvLSTM) and then 3-dimensional (3D) tensors extracted with ConvLSTM fed to 3D CNN to classify three NDDs.
+Their model was accurate by 95.73% in classifying NDDs and HC through the 10-fold CV.
+Lin et al. (2020) used recurrence plot (RP) image feature extraction to improve the accuracy of NDD diagnosis.
 The algorithm transformed the vGRF signal into RP images and applied a CNN for classification.
-In the two-class classification, the accuracy was from 95.95% to 100%, while in the four-class, their model was accurate by 97.86% on average through LOOCV.
+In the 2-class classification, the accuracy was from 95.95% to 100%, while in the 4-class, their model was accurate by 97.86% on average through LOOCV.

-Faisal et al. (2023) developed a NN architecture, known as NNDNet, to identify three distinct types of NDDs.
-The model integrated vGRF signals and fourteen hand-crafted features, achieving an average accuracy of 83% through LOOCV.
-Amooei, Sharifi, and Manthouri (2023) introduced two models based on a CNN-LSTM network for classifying NDDs using gait signals transformed into spectrogram images.
+Faisal et al. (2023) developed an NN architecture, known as NNDNet, to identify 3 distinct types of NDDs.
+The model integrated vGRF signals and 14 hand-crafted features, achieving an average accuracy of 83% through LOOCV.
+Amooei et al. (2023) introduced 2 models based on a CNN-long short-term memory (LSTM) network for classifying NDDs using gait signals transformed into spectrogram images.
 The first model achieved 99.42% accuracy using CNN-LSTM, while the second model, which used wavelet transform as a feature extractor and CNN-LSTM, achieved an accuracy of 95.37% using only approximation sub-bands.